-New York State's Medicaid program for children and adolescents, now known as Child Health Plus A, implements EPSDT via the Child Teen Health Program (CTHP).
+New York State's Medicaid program, implements EPSDT via the Child Teen Health Program (CTHP).
 In line with the federal EPSDT mandate, CTHP promotes the provision of early and periodic screening services and well care examinations, with diagnosis and treatment of any health or mental health problems identified during these exams.
 The CTHP care standards and periodicity schedule in this manual are provided to you by the New York State Department of Health.
 They generally follow the recommendations of the Committee on Standards of Child Health, American Academy of Pediatrics.
-This manual also emphasizes recommendations such as those described in Bright Futures in order to guide your practice and improve health outcomes for your Child Health Plus A (Medicaid) population.
+This manual also emphasizes recommendations such as those described in Bright Futures in order to guide your practice and improve health outcomes to the Medicaid population.

 The Medicaid child is, more often than not, a child-at-risk and most in need of a medical home.
 This reality presents many challenges to you, as the child's primary medical caregiver.
-Bright Futures - Guidelines for Health Supervision of Infants, Children, and Adolescents eloquently articulates Medicaid's vision for all covered children:
+Bright Futures - Guidelines for Health Supervision of Infants, Children, and Adolescents1 eloquently articulates Medicaid's vision for all covered children: